orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2021.1.2.md

 __Thursday, March 3, 2022__

 Today we released Orbeon Forms 2021.1.2 PE!
-This release introduces bug-fixes and accessibility enhancements and is recommended for all users of:
+This maintenance release introduces bug-fixes and accessibility enhancements and is recommended for all users of:

 - [Orbeon Forms 2021.1.1 PE](orbeon-forms-2021.1.1.md)
 - [Orbeon Forms 2021.1 PE](orbeon-forms-2021.1.md)